nmshd/app/README_dev.md

 For this to work, `@JsonSerializable(includeIfNull: false)` must be written above the class declaration.
 Then, run `melos build_runner` from anywhere in the project.
 This will create a file with the same name, but `.g.dart` as ending.
-It is advisable to format the files of the package thereafter, e.g. by running `dart format .`.

 ## Moving patches to other apps